needForSp33d/cypress-boilerplate/README.md

 **Running Tests**

-UI:
+Browser Execution:

-- To launch the application and then execute some/all tests run:
+- To launch the browser and then execute some/all tests run:

-npx cypress open
+npm cypress

+CLI Execution:

+- To execute headlessly, execute the following on the command line:

+npm test

+Spec-Specific Execution:

+To execute a specific spec file, execute the command above, and then concatenate the '--spec' argument. i.e.

+npm test -- --spec=cypress/integration/examples/actions.spec.js

 **Documentation**

 Framework documentation can be found here: https://www.cypress.io/